Fish stocking: History

 Fish stocking is a practice that dates back hundreds of years.
-According to biologist Edwin Pister, widespread trout stocking dates back to the 1800s.
+According to biologist Edwin Pister, widespread trout stocking in the United States dates back to the 1800s.
 For the first hundred years of stocking, the location and number of fish introduced was not well recorded; the singular goal of stocking was to enhance sport fishing regardless of ecological ramifications such as erosion of biodiversity.
-As biologist Edwin Pister states, "When trout planting was first implemented, the nation was gripped with a highly utilitarian resource management ethic that placed short-term human interests above virtually any other consideration".
+As Pister states, "When trout planting was first implemented, the nation was gripped with a highly utilitarian resource management ethic that placed short-term human interests above virtually any other consideration".
 Recently, the U.S. Fish and Wildlife Service along with state fishery branches have done a better job of recording exactly what species of fish are stocked at any given location.
 This began in the 1960s when research suggested the negative impacts of fish stocking on the ecological complexity of other life forms.
 The Wilderness Act of 1964 also opened the public's eyes to the impact stocking has on other organisms.
 Thus, fish stocking is now the subject of much debate as there are various costs and benefits associated with the practice.

 In the United States, stocking non-native fish for sport and food was just beginning in 1871 when the US Fish Commission was established.
-The head of the new agency, Spencer Fullerton Baird, was tasked to research "the decrease of the food fishes of the seacoasts and the lakes of the United States and to suggest remedial measures."
+The head of the new agency, Spencer Fullerton Baird, was tasked to research "the decrease of the food fishes of the seacoasts and the lakes of the United States and to suggest remedial measures".
 Baird made his headquarters at Woods Hole on Cape Cod, Massachusetts.
-There, his team of scientists and researchers conducted studies on striped bass, blue fish, and many other commercial and sport fish.
+There, his team of scientists and researchers conducted studies on striped bass, blue fish and many other commercial and sport fish.
 They compiled their research into a 255-page report on United States fish resources.
-Congress granted the team $15,000 to develop food fish stocks, and nonnative fish such as rainbow trout, salmon, striped bass, and carp were subsequently introduced successfully into United States lakes and rivers.
+Congress granted the team $15,000 to develop food fish stocks, and non-native fish such as rainbow trout, salmon, striped bass and carp were subsequently introduced successfully into United States lakes and rivers.
 In the early years, fish were stocked by sports clubs and private citizens.
 Today, state fish and wildlife agencies along with hatcheries are responsible for distributing fish.
 And until recently, their goal was to plant as many fish as possible into as many bodies of water as possible.
 Now, with knowledge of the detrimental effects fish stocking has on invertebrate and amphibian populations, it is conducted much more selectively.